Coursera (COUR)

 Coursera Net Cash Position

 We were impressed by how significantly Coursera blew past analysts’ EBITDA expectations this quarter.
-We were also glad it expanded its number of customers.
+We were also glad its revenue guidance for next quarter exceeded Wall Street’s estimates.
 On the other hand, its EBITDA guidance for next quarter missed.
-Overall, this print was mixed.
-The market seemed to be hoping for more convincing guidance, and the stock traded down 3.7% to $10.14 immediately after reporting.
+Overall, this print had some key positives.
+The stock traded up 3.2% to $6.17 immediately following the results.

-Coursera’s business quality ultimately falls short of our standards.
-Although its revenue growth was solid over the last three years, it’s expected to deteriorate over the next 12 months and its ARPU has declined over the last two years.
-And while the company’s rising cash profitability gives it more optionality, the downside is its projected EPS for the next year is lacking.
+Coursera isn’t a terrible business, but it doesn’t pass our bar.
+Although its revenue growth was good over the last three years, it’s expected to deteriorate over the next 12 months and its ARPU has declined over the last two years.
+And while the company’s rising cash profitability gives it more optionality, the downside is its sales and marketing spend is very high compared to other consumer internet businesses.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.